 Naturally this would require a level of co-operation and agreement between multiple departments (IT, HR, legal and finance for example), but it would have the result of simplifying email management, reducing the amount of storage space required and accelerating searches as there would not be so much data for the archiving solution to search through.

 Why Cloud-Based Archiving Solutions are Best

 There are four different types of email archiving solutions – hardware-based, software-based, cloud-based, and hybrid solutions combining the storage benefits of cloud-based solutions with onsite software.
-The considerations that typically make cloud-based archiving solutions best for compliant email storage and retention policies are space and security.
+The considerations that typically make cloud-based archiving solutions best for compliant email storage and retention policies are cost, storage space and security.

-Regardless of the size of your organization, it is probable that the first hardware-based or software-based solution you invest in will be insufficient for your needs over time.
+Regardless of the size of your organization, it is probable that the first hardware-based or software-based solution you invest in will become insufficient for your needs over time.
 The volume of business email traffic is estimated to increase by 5% annually for the foreseeable future; so, if your organization receives 1,000 emails per day at present, in ten years’ time that figure will have risen to 1,629 per day.